Brandydan21/notes-application/README.md

 # Client / Frontend
 For the frontend of the notes application, we are using React.js framework with MUI to create our styled components.

+## Features:

+1. User account creation and login to seperate user data.
+2. Creation of persistant notes data under a user account.
+3. Attach

 ## Application state
 The notes app uses a context which stores information on the application's current state as well as contains functions to log users in, log users out and will refresh the current JWT Token if a user is logged in everytime a page is rendered / refreshed.

 The application has 2 states: logged in and logged out.
 Logged means the user a valid user has been returned and stored.
 Logged out means a valid user has not been returned and stored in our context.

+The auth context has 2 functions to clear and set the state of the app, the login function will set the state of the app to logged in by setting a user object as the current state, whereas the logout function will clear the state to null, and set the state to logged out.

+The refreshing of JWT Token occurs when the state is logged in and is done through a useEffect hook, which will be invoked everytime the page re-renders sending a request to the server to check the validity of the current token and returning a new token if the current token is valid, otherwise, logging the user out.

 ## Routes

 ### Homepage: http://localhost:3006/